axpogroup/edh2023/README.md

 - You are provided with time series measurements and target voltages for two substations with shunt reactors.

-- The goal is to create a model that can determine when to turn the shunt reactors on or off to minimize wear and tear while keeping the voltage as close as possible to the target voltage.
+- The goal is to create a model that can predict voltages in the substation such that, based on these predictions, one can decide when to turn the shunt reactors on or off to keep the measured voltage close to the target voltage.
 You should keep the average **number of on-off/off-on switches below 2/day** to limit wear and tear on system components.

 ### Your Task

-Your main task is to develop a predictive model that can effectively make decisions about when to activate or deactivate shunt reactors in order to stabilize the grid voltages.
+Your main task is to develop a predictive model that predicts the voltage in each substation and that can effectively recommend when to activate or deactivate shunt reactors in order to stabilize the grid voltages.
 Use the provided datasets to train and validate your model.
+They contain weather, electricity production, and grid measurement data.
+Take a look at the `sample_notebook.ipynb` to get started with analyzing the data.

 Feel free to explore different machine learning algorithms, techniques, and preprocessing methods.
 Don't hesitate to innovate and experiment!

-### Submission
+### Evaluation

 Once you've developed your model, it's time to submit your solution.
 In the root directory of your cloned repository, create a subdirectory named `submission`.
 Place your trained model and any necessary code files within this directory.

 ## Need Help?

-If you encounter any issues during the challenge or have questions about the provided datasets, feel free to reach out for assistance.
+If you encounter any issues during the challenge or have questions about the provided datasets, feel free to ask one of us for help.

 Happy coding!